Q: Do I have to be tenured to receive a grant?

 Q: Who do I contact if have questions about this process?

 A: Kathryn Stieler at firstname.lastname@example.org.
-Consultation is encouraged before submitting a proposal and helps you know that you are applying for the appropriate grant and that your proposal is in good order.
-There are also workshops that go over the various Pew FTLC grants and help you plan for one.
-You can check for one at www.gvsu.edu/seminar under the Teaching and Learning category.
+Consultation is encouraged before submitting a proposal and helps you know that you are applying for the appropriate grant and that your application is in good order.

 Q: Do any of the grants require consultation?

-A: No, but consultation can be very helpful and is recommended for all grants.
-For the Presidential Teaching Initiative grants, because they are the largest grants offered, we strongly recommend that a pre-proposal be submitted by the first Friday of the Winter Semester.
+A: No, but a consultation can be very helpful and is recommended for all grants.
+For the Presidential Teaching Initiative grants, the largest grants offered, we strongly recommend that a pre-proposal be submitted by the first Friday of the Winter Semester.

 Q: Where do I send my expenses?

 A: To your department staff.
-All requisitions, PO’s, invoices, purchases and travel expenses are made using department funds.
+All requisitions, PO’s, invoices, purchases and travel expenses are to be submitted to your department for reimbursement.
 After payment, your department then submits the expenses to the Pew FTLC for reimbursement.
 Only student wages and GVSU faculty stipends are paid directly by the Pew FTLC.
 Detailed instructions can be found on the website page for the particular grant you have received.
-Go to the Grant Table and click on the title of that grant.
+Go to the FTLC Grants table and click on the title of your grant for more details.

 Q: How do I pay students who work on my grant?

 A: Contact the FTLC at email@example.com before the student starts working.
-Someone here will set the student up in Ultratime for payment or set up honorarium payments.
+The FTLC staff will enroll the student in Ultratime for wage payments.

 Q: I have a grant, but the plans have to change a bit.
 Can I shift funds to what is needed for the project?